HVAC technician inspecting an outdoor unit furnace vs heat pump comparison for Ontario homes

 What About Ontario's Extreme Cold?

 This is the #1 concern I hear from homeowners.
-The good news: modern cold-climate heat pumps (like the Mitsubishi Hyper-Heat, Daikin FIT, or Bosch IDS) are designed specifically for places like Toronto, Ottawa, and Sudbury.
+The good news: modern cold-climate heat pumps (like the Mitsubishi Hyper-Heat, Daikin FIT, Bosch IDS, or GE Profile cold-climate heat pump) specifically target places like Toronto, Ottawa, and Sudbury.
 They maintain rated capacity at -25°C to -30°C. That said, on your coldest nights (think -35°C windchill), a gas backup in a hybrid system provides the ultimate peace of mind.

 The Hybrid System: Best of Both Worlds